Kiru671/Time-Locked/Readme_Images/README.md

   * **Sprint Review:**
 Team clearly lost communication during some bits of development.
 We might have grown overconfident.

 Puzzle development still went well.
-Although some systems still need time to be ***fully*** integrated, which wasn't the plan.
+Although some systems still need time to be ***fully*** integrated, which was not the plan.

 Team did not expect to have an increased need of communication due to deliverables having to be integrated with one another and failed to adapt.